-If there is equity in the current home and one has an untapped home equity line , that money could be used for the down payment.
+If there is equity in the current home and you have an untapped home equity line, that money could be used for the down payment.
 If there is no existing home equity line, check with your bank about opening one.
-For reasons too complicated to go into here, it may be difficult to open one once you are deep into the home purchase process but doing so before should not be a problem.
+For reasons too complicated to go into here, it may be difficult to open an equity line once you are deep into the home purchase process but doing so before starting should not be a problem.
 Check with your bank for their guidelines.

 I have seen buyers get loans from their 401Ks or IRAs to get over this hump.
-This is a little riskier as there are payback requirements on 401Ks (but interestingly, many lenders do not count that in your debt ratio) and if an IRA withdraw is not paid back within a certain time frame, there are tax consequences.
+This is a little riskier as there are payback requirements on 401Ks (but interestingly, many lenders do not count that in your debt ratio).
+If an IRA withdraw is not paid back within a certain time frame, there are tax consequences.
 Certainly check with your 401K or IRA administrator and a tax professional to determine if this makes sense for you.

 Sell First/Buy Second

 For those who are very conservative, this option allows a good night of sleep.
-The current home is sold and there are no worries leaking pipes in the old, vacant home or leaking funds from the bank account for that old mortgage.
-Plus, you can qualify for more home without the mortgage from the old home on your credit report.
+The current home is sold and there are no worries about leaking pipes in the old, vacant home or concerns about funds leaking from your bank account to cover that old mortgage.
+Plus, you can qualify for a larger mortgage without the mortgage from the old home.

 Why do I say this?
 Let walk through this process.

-Say, you get the perfect contract on your existing home – maybe even have a bidding war and get more than you expected – but that buyer needs occupancy in 30 days.
+Say, you get the perfect contract on your existing home.
+Maybe you have a bidding war and get more than you expected but that buyer needs occupancy in 30 days.
 It is very unlikely you will find a suitable home in that time.
-Even if you do, can that seller allow you occupancy that quickly and can your lender process that quickly?
+Even if you do, can your seller allow quick occupancy?
 You need to have a temporary housing option available.
+Most buyers will not demand a quick close but some situations require quick move-ins.

-Unless the buyer is relocating from out of town with a family arriving in a few weeks or some other deadline situation, it is unlikely a buyer would demand such a quick close.
-For move up sellers, it is ideal if the buyer of their home has some flexibility on occupancy.
-If so, my favorite way to work this out is to use the “seller continued occupancy addendum.”
-In essence what happens is that the current home settles in 60 days and the seller has their money in hand.
-Then they have the right to stay in the home up to 60 days after settlement and pay “rent” to the new owners equal to the new owner’s mortgage payment or some other agreed to number.
+The ideal buyer has some flexibility on occupancy.
+If so, my favorite way to work this is to use the “seller continued occupancy addendum.”
+In essence what happens is that your current home settles in 30 to 60 days.
+You get your proceeds and don’t have to move quite yet.
+You have the right to stay in the home up to 60 days after settlement and pay “rent” to the new owners equal to the new owner’s mortgage payment or some other agreed to number.

-So, once the contract on the current home is ratified, the sellers start to look for a new home.
-If they find one that can settle the same day as the old home, fantastic.
+Immediately after the contract on the current home is ratified, you can start to look for a new home.
+If you find one that can settle the same day as the old home, fantastic.
 If enough notice can be given, the rent back is not needed.
-But if more time is needed, it is available and the seller avoids a double move.
-Now if the seller can not settle before the end of the rent back, a double move will be required.
-The buyer’s lender will only allow a 60 day rent back before they consider the new owner a landlord which has all kinds of negative implications for the new owner’s financing.
+But if more time is needed, it is available then you avoid a double move.
+Now if you cannot settle on your new home before the end of the rent back, a double move will be required.
+The buyer’s lender will only allow a 60 day rent back.

 Again, know yourself psychologically.
-Some buyers are looking for very specific features in a very specific location.
-When the current home goes under contract, that style of home may or may not be available.
+If you are looking for very specific features in a very specific location, this may not work as that home may not be available when your current home goes under contract.
 For those types of searches it is really best to buy first.
-If one needs a home that is hard to find, the time pressure can cause undesirable compromises to be made (unless temporary housing is available.)
+If you need a home that is hard to find, the time pressure can cause undesirable compromises to be made (unless temporary housing is available.)

-Other buyers I work with have a very wide open home search and are searching for a type of home commonly available without many geographic restrictions.
-This strategy tends to work better for these folks.
+Some buyers have a very wide open home search and are searching for a type of home commonly available without many geographic restrictions.
+This strategy tends to work best in that situation.

 So, no right or wrong answer here.
 Deciding whether to buy first or sell first is very situational.
-Financial parameters, psychological parameters and the dreams and goals one has for their future home all come into play.
+Financial parameters, psychological parameters, your dreams and goals all come into play.

-Some of you may ask why not a contract contingent on the sale of the current home or a contract contingent on a home of choice for a seller?
-Yes, they are possibilities but in this market, they are not desirable for reasons I will save for another post.
-Many sellers and buyers will not work with these and it really limits one’s housing choices.
+Some of you may ask why not write a contract contingent on the sale of the current home or a contract contingent on a home of choice for a seller?
+Yes, they are possibilities.
+However, in this market, they are not desirable for reasons I will save for another post.
+Most sellers and buyers will not work with these, thus it really limits your housing choices and negotiating power.

 Thoughts or comments?
 If you have done a move up, how did it work out?
 Was it stressful?
 Would you do it in the same order again?